sherone33/ContrabandPunk-Plugins/README.md

 # CONTRABAND PUNK PLUGINS

-A repository of community-contributed JavaScript plugin animations and apps for **The Contraband Punk** — a fully on-chain animated ERC721 NFT by [Sherone Rabinovitz](https://cryptopunksorigins.com).
+A repository of community-contributed JavaScript plugin apps and animations for **The Contraband Punk** — a fully on-chain animated ERC721 NFT by [Sherone Rabinovitz](https://cryptopunksorigins.com).

 The Contraband Punk's animation engine exposes 4 plugin hooks.
-You can write JavaScript that taps into them to add custom animations, games, or visual effects that run inside the NFT's VR-goggle display area.
+You can write JavaScript that taps into them to add custom apps, animations, games, or visual effects that run inside the NFT's VR-goggle display area.
 This repo collects approved plugin submissions.

 The Lab page (`ContrabandPunks-LAB.html` on the project website) auto-fetches every `.js` file from this repo's `main` branch on page load and lists them under the **SAMPLE SNIPPETS** tab — so contributions show up automatically once merged.